 Decide the degree to which you want to invert.
 Beginners may want to start with the board at a slant, such as at 90 degrees rather than a full 180 degrees; increase the degree of the inversion gradually as you acclimate to being upside down.
 Many inversion tables come with a safety strap that allows you to choose your inversion degree; adjust the strap to your particular preference.

 Stand with your back against the table and place your feet in the footrests.
 Follow your table's directions for securing your feet.
 Lean back to rotate the table to invert.
 Hold onto the handles if applicable.
 Move slowly rather than dropping back quickly.

 Breathe deeply, inhaling through your nose and exhaling through your mouth, as you hang upside down and relax.
 Stay inverted for as long as you are comfortable.
 Beginners may find it disconcerting to be upside down at first; consider inverting for just two to three minutes to start and gradually work your way up to 10 to 20 minutes as you become more comfortable.

+Once you are accustomed to being upside down, add some inversion table exercises.
 Stretch your back while you are inverted on the table.
 Engage your abdominal muscles and slide the shoulder blades down your back.
 Reach your hands toward the ground behind your head so that your arms are straight and your spine is elongated.
 Hold the stretch for as long as you feel comfortable, though aim for at least 30 to 60 seconds.